Most carpet tapes will not damage your hardwood floors. In fact, it can actually help to protect your floors from wear and tear.

-Method 2.
-Use a heat gun or hair dryer to soften the residue, making it easier to remove.
+- Use a heat gun or hair dryer to soften the residue, making removing it easier.

 After you have removed the old tape residue, you can then clean the area with a wood floor cleaner and apply a new piece of tape if necessary.

 How to Keep the Rug From Sliding on the Hardwood Floor Without Using Tape?